YourOnly-One/yoo-hugo-content/yuki/eng-ph/c/photography/2021/20210812-Sunflowers_in_the_City.md

 date = "2021-08-12T08:21:02"
 #nolastmod = true

-#aliases = [""]
+aliases = ["/c/photography/sunflowers-in-the-city-2021224"]       # Permanent, old share links
-slug = "Sunflowers in the City" translationKey = "Sunflowers in the City" relCanonical = "https://im.youronly.one/yuki/c/photography/sunflowers-in-the-city-2021224/"                           # only needed when this is not the original post
+slug = "Sunflowers in the City" translationKey = "Sunflowers in the City" relCanonical = "https://im.youronly.one/yuki/photography/sunflowers-in-the-city-2021224/"                           # only needed when this is not the original post
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup